The Ventures: Formation and rise to fame

 Don Wilson and Bob Bogle first met in 1958, when Bogle was looking to buy a car from a used car dealership in Seattle owned by Wilson's father.
 Finding a common interest in guitars, the two decided to play together, while Wilson joined Bogle performing masonry work.
 They bought two used guitars in a pawn shop for about $10 each.
 Initially calling themselves the Versatones, the duo played small clubs, beer bars, and private parties throughout the Pacific Northwest.
 Wilson played rhythm guitar, Bogle lead.
 When they went to register the band name, they found that it was already taken.
 Disappointed, they cast about for an appropriate name.
 Wilson's mother suggested the name "The Ventures", upon which they eventually agreed in 1959.

 After watching Nokie Edwards play at a nightclub, they recruited him as bass player.
 Bogle owned a Chet Atkins LP, Hi-Fi in Focus, on which he heard the song "Walk, Don't Run".
 Soon, the group was in a recording studio playing the new song, with Bogle on lead, Wilson on rhythm, Edwards on bass, and Skip Moore on drums.
 They pressed a number of 45s, which they distributed to several record companies.
 Later, Skip Moore opted out of the group to work at his family's gas station.
 When "Walk, Don't Run" was recorded, he also opted out of the royalties from the recording, taking $25 for the session instead.
 He later sued to collect royalties but failed because of his prior opt-out.
 "Walk, Don't Run" sold over one million copies, and was awarded a gold disc by the RIAA.

+The band with Dick Clark.
+Left to right: Bob Bogle, Howie Johnson, Dick Clark, Don Wilson and Nokie Edwards.